Submitted by on

 • Metal enclosures that protect network devices

-• Conduits around critical cabling on the outside of buildings
+• Conduits around critical cabling on a building’s exterior

 • Unplugging a network cable that is used to run between buildings